Sierra Jobs First Industrial Arts Training Program Feasibility Study – RFP Announcement

 RFP Announcement

-RCRC has issued a Request for Proposals (RFP) to conduct a feasibility study to evaluate the development of a regionally accessible and industry-aligned training program in the industrial arts.
+On November 3, 2025, RCRC issued a Request for Proposals (RFP) to conduct a feasibility study to evaluate the development of a regionally accessible and industry-aligned training program in the industrial arts.
 The overarching goal of the initiative is to build a sustainable workforce pipeline that supports middle-skill, family-sustaining jobs across the Sierra region.
 However, the initial development and feasibility study will be centered in Amador County, in partnership with Amador College Connect (ACC).

-Please direct all questions via email to Bob Burris (bburris@rcrcnet.org) and Jason Hansen (jhansen@rcrcnet.org).
-Answers to all questions will be shared with interested parties in accordance with the schedule outlined in the RFP.
+Please direct any questions via email to Bob Burris (bburris@rcrcnet.org) and Jason Hansen (jhansen@rcrcnet.org).

 Background